 Master Engineering Qualifier B - MEng in Mechanical and Manufacturing Engineering

-For those students who do not meet the normal Masters entry requirements, but have a level 8 H3 degree in Mechanical and/or Mechanical Engineering, this course offers an alternative entry route to the MEng in Mechanical & Manufacturing Engineering.
+For those students who do not meet the normal Masters entry requirements, but have a level 8 H3 degree in Mechanical and/or Mechanical Engineering, this course offers an alternative entry route to the MEng in Mechanical and Manufacturing Engineering.
 Successful completion of the Master Engineering Qualifier B programme allows the student to progress to the MEng programme, from which Graduate Diploma or Graduate Certificate exit awards are also possible.

 The credits from the Master Engineering Qualifier B are carried forward to the MEng programme.
 This is a one-year, part-time course.